Harris730/UNO-game/README.md

 # UNO-game

 ## Overview
 Uno is a card game in which players attempt to remove all cards from their hands by discarding them.
-Each player starts the round with 7 random cards in their hand.
-During a player's turn, he/she attempts to discard a card by matching it to the last-discarded card, either by playing a card with the same color, the same face value, or by playing a wild card.
+Each player starts the round with 7 random cards in their hand.During a player's turn, he/she attempts to discard a card by matching it to the last-discarded card, either by playing a card with the same color, the same face value, or by playing a wild card.

 ## Display